FICTURE7/UnityDissector/README.md

 =================
 ###TODO List
 - [ ] Complete documentation.
 - [ ] Refactor the whole program.
-Almost done. :DD
+- [ ] Use a custom version of System.IO.BinaryReader instead of Unity3DDisassembler.IO.DataStream
 - [x] Add output log file.
 - [ ] Make it become a library.